China–Egypt relations: Military

+In 2018, the Egyptian air force first publicly demonstrated its Chinese-made CAIG Wing Loong drones.

+On 19 April 2025, Egypt and China held their first joint drill near the Israeli border.
+Additional joint air force exercises - namely fighter jet exercises - were conducted in May 2025.

+Political relations

+Egypt follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In July 2019, UN ambassadors of 37 countries, including Egypt, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+The letter also praised China's human rights achievements.
 Western media outlets reported that Egypt had aided in deporting Uyghurs to China; however, in July 2017, Al-Azhar, Egypt's leading Islamic institution, denied that any Uyghurs had been arrested from within its campus or other buildings belonging to the organization itself.
 In June 2020, Egypt was one of 53 countries that backed a statement supporting the Hong Kong national security law at the United Nations.

 Education

 Peking University has a long history of friendly cooperation with Cairo University.
 As early as 1986, the two universities signed an inter-school exchange agreement, after which they have completed the renewal of the Inter-school cooperation Agreement in year 2000.
 On 29 December 2007, the two sides signed an implementary agreement of establishing Confucius Institute through cooperation, and held a grand opening ceremony for the new institute, which had the honor of the attendance of Mr. Wu Chunhua Chinese Ambassador in Egypt, Mr. Ali Abd el-Rahman Yousef President of Cairo University, Mr. Zhang Guoyou Vice President of Peking University and other leaders.
 On 18 March 2008, the Confucius Institute in Cairo University---the first Confucius Institute established both in Egypt and North Africa—started its recruitment and Chinese language courses.